The Pleyela Piano Player - Pleyel, Wolff, Lyon et Cie, Paris, c. 1905 onwards.

 The Auto-Pleyela

 Given the break up of trade with Germany, a replacement for the Dea-Pleyela and Della-Pleyela was needed, and the Auto-Pleyela was introduced after the War and ran in parallel with the normal Pleyela for the decade of the 1920s.
-The influence of the German systems can be seen in some of the mechanisms, notably the main exhauster bellows, long and thin, and conveniently fitting in between the rear supports of the wooden piano frame.
+The influence of the German systems can be seen in some of the mechanisms, notably the main exhauster bellows, identical to those of the Virtuola, and conveniently fitting in between the rear supports of the wooden piano frame.

 Rear View of an Auto-Pleyela upright, Paris, 1920s.